Thursday, 27 June 2024

 Roslan said the latest discoveries at the Bukit Choras archaeological site certainly open up new interpretations regarding the geostrategic position of Kedah Tua as a significant city in the maritime trade routes of Southeast Asia.

-And this report was from today's online edition of The Star newspaper (26 June 2024):
+And this report was from yesterday's online edition of The Star newspaper (26 June 2024):

 QuickCheck: Is a recently-discovered religious statue in Kedah older than Angkor Wat?